 |Support to Palestinians at Risk of Displacement in Israeli Controlled Area C of the West Bank and Gaza [GB-1-203452]||£3,776,462 (2013-2018)||Multiple UN agencies||Details of third party NGO recipients and amounts are not listed.
 Norwegian Refugee Council (NRC) is mentioned as a partner in accompanying documentation, but details and amounts are not available.|

 |Humanitarian Access in the Occupied Palestinian Territories [GB-GOV-1-300001]||£3,000,000 (2016-2021)||United Nations Office for Project Services (UNOPS)||UK’s Development Tracker website does not list names of UNOPS’s NGO subcontractors and grantees|

 |People for Peaceful Change – People to People work in Israel and the Occupied Palestinian Territories [GB-GOV-1-300366]||£3,000,000 (2017-2020)||Search for Common Ground .
 Search for Common Ground and UK’s Development Tracker website do not list third party implementing partners|

 Other DFID Projects

-- Between 2011- 2016, DFID granted £14,623,082 to NRC’s Information, Counseling, and Legal Assistance (ICLA) project.
-One of NRC’s principal projects in Israel, ICLA exploits judicial frameworks to manipulate Israeli policy, bypassing democratic frameworks.
+- In 2017, DFID granted $4,000,000 to NRC’s Information, Counseling, and Legal Assistance (ICLA) project, which exploits judicial frameworks to manipulate Israeli policy, bypassing democratic frameworks.